-The Investor Affairs & Complaints Department of the Securities Commission Malaysia (SC) inquires into complaints on improper conduct and other irregularities in the securities and futures markets to assess whether they disclose offences under the securities laws.
+The Consumer & Investor Office of the Securities Commission Malaysia (SC) inquires into complaints on improper conduct and other irregularities in the securities and futures markets to assess whether they disclose offences under the securities laws.
 The SC welcomes all types of related complaints since the complaints can assist in alerting the SC of irregular activities occurring within the industry or new trends involving investment scams for public money.

 If you suspect abuses in the industry and are able to support your claims, please submit your complaints to the SC.